charlielee/boats-animator/docs/features/status-bar.md

 `0000x0000` or `No camera selected`

-This is the current capture resolution that has been selected. `No camera selected` is displayed when a capture device is yet to be selected in the sidebar.
+This is the current capture resolution. `No camera selected` is displayed when a capture device is yet to be selected in the sidebar.

 ## Current mode